timeyoutakeit/timeyoutakeit/README.md

 ## 💻 What do I do?

 I explain the gap between (wo)man and machine.
-Or, more simply, I write documentation.
+Or, more simply, I write docs.

 ## 🗻 The current hill I am willing to die on